 A sole proprietorship type of business may appear very slightly like one-person companies because they both involve one person owning the business, but there exist some differences between them.
 The foremost difference between the two is the nature of the liabilities they carry.
 Since an OPC could even be a separate legal entity distinguished from its promoter, and his assets and liabilities.
 The promoter isn’t personally at risk of repaying the debts of the corporation.

 On the selection hand, sole proprietorships and their proprietors are identical persons.
-So, the law allows attachment and sale of promoter’s assets (case of non-fulfilment of the business’ liabilities.
+So, the law allows attachment and sale of the promoter’s assets (in case of non-fulfillment of the business’s liabilities.